Experimenting with ExternalDNS

 DNS records for Kubernetes-hosted applications.
 It can

-records for OpenShift Routes and
+automatically create CNAME records for OpenShift Routes and

-records for Services, including LoadBalancer
+A/AAAA records for Services, including LoadBalancer services.

-For applications that use A
+For applications that use A/AAAA and CNAME records, it works

 well.

-records are not well supported.
+Unfortunately, SRV records are not well supported.
 Certainly, it

 does not meet the needs of typical applications that use SRV